jonatasmviana/employee-management/README.md

 The idea of ​​the project is to have an application with simple, yet complete and functional CRUD, following SOLID principles, both in the API and in the front end.

 Azure Service Bus: Implemented a small example of events usege with Azure Service Bus (sending an email when creating a user).
-PS.: _Azure connection string configuration required!_
+PS.: _Azure connection string configuration required for the event to work!
+However, if there is no configuration, the application will work as well, but without the event!_

 Tests: Coverage of unit tests performed in the front end.